System Health: To Monitor Performance

 11. Click this request, and click View SQL on the table toolbar.

-12. In the table of the View SQL dialog box, which is opened, find the line with the highest value in the SQL Time, ms column, double-click it, and review the text of the SQL query and stack trace.
+12. In the table of the View SQL dialog box, which opens, find the line with the highest value in the SQL Time, ms column, double-click it, and review the text of the SQL query and stack trace.

 13. Close the View SQL dialog box.